SpecialBomb/sbdm/README.md

 #Walljumping

 To do walljumps, bind a key (perferrably mouse2) to "impulse 30."
 Using the bound key while your back is facing towards a wall, you will jump in the direction you are looking in.
 This can be useful for finding combos in maps that let you get around quicker than usual.
 There is an angular limit to when you can walljump, so practice a bit to get used to it, because nothing will happen if you jump at the wrong angle.
+You can only walljump 3 times until you have to touch the ground again.